darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : Defines the right-hand side point where the linear portion of the curve ends, and above which the curve starts losing slope, becoming flatter, therefore adjusting the handling of highlights.
 Keeping the value at 0% allows transition to start at the pivot; higher values push the transition point down towards the chosen _target white_, which is reached at 100% (provided that the curve has enough contrast).
 The effect is similar to the _shoulder power_, but allows hard clipping, leading to a loss of details in the highlights.

 target white
 : Upper bound that the sigmoid curve converges to as the scene value approaches the selected white point.
-The control can be used to limit the maximum output brightness.
+The control can be used to limit the maximum output luminance.

 keep the pivot on identity line
-: Automatically adjusts _curve y gamma_ to guarantee that the curve always stays S-shaped, keeping toe and shoulder controls effective.
+: Automatically adjusts _curve y gamma_, trying to maintain the S-shape of the curve, as long as contrast is high enough, keeping toe and shoulder controls effective.
 It works much like _auto adjust hardness_ in _filmic rgb_.
 See more below, at _curve y gamma_.

 curve y gamma
-: Shifts the representation of the pivot along the y-axis without changing its output brightness.
+: Shifts the representation of the pivot along the y-axis without changing its output luminance.
 This does not need to match the gamma of the display you are editing on, or the gamma of the destination (export) color space; regard it as an internal parameter of the algorithm.
 Also, unlike 'gamma' controls in most other software, this control has very little effect on contrast and saturation; it is similar to _hardness_ in _filmic rgb_.
 Contrast around the pivot is maintained; the slider controls the distribution of overall contrast in the image.
 Its purpose is mainly to enable you to keep the S-shape of the curve, thereby ensuring the _shoulder_ and _toe power_ controls remain effective.

 ## The _look_ section